Best of 2025

 Lychgate

-Not yet heard but this definitely rules.
+Waiting on wax, so I've not yet heard this but it definitely rules.
 (Releases December 19, 2025)

 -